janbio2/CRAAnVis/README.md

 CRAAnVis allows for manual color assignment of individual spacers.
 To manually assign a color to a spacer, right-click to open the spacer's context menu and select **Pick New Spacer Color**.
 A native color selection dialog opens, and the selected color is assigned to the spacer.
-When the arrays are colored according to group membership in a metadata category, this option is replaced by **Pick New Spacer Color for Group**, which works correspondingly.
+When the arrays are colored according to group membership in a metadata category, this option is replaced by **Pick New Group Color**, which works correspondingly.
 <div>
     <img src="https://github.com/janbio2/CRAAnVis/blob/release/images/manual_color.png" style="height: 200px; width: auto; display: inline-block;">
     <img src="https://github.com/janbio2/CRAAnVis/blob/release/images/manual_color2.png" style="height: 200px; width: auto; display: inline-block;">